 (ii) Prospective EDAM Entity Identification.
 The CAISO has established and the prospective EDAM Entity has tested all necessary SCIDs and Resource IDs established for the prospective EDAM Entity’s Balancing Authority Area.

-(ii) Certificates and Access.
-The prospective EDAM Entity has issued all necessary certificates to its employees that require system access to perform EDAM-related job functions.
+(iii) Certificates and Access.
+The prospective EDAM Entity has issued all necessary certificates to its employees, contractors and vendors that require system access to perform EDAM-related job functions.

 (I) Market Simulation and Structured Scenarios simulation.
 The prospective EDAM Entity operations staff identified by the prospective EDAM Entity who will have responsibility for EDAM operations, transactions and settlements, have executed and passed all structured scenarios provided by CAISO with all significant issues resolved.